xli/xli.github.io/_posts/2015-06-28-classical-planning-2-tdd-a-minimum-pddl-planner.md

 {% endhighlight %}

-In this test, we're not only care about the final solution, but also described the frontier and explored states, so that we know the algorithm used for resolving the problem is the one we expected.
+In this test, we're not only caring about the final solution, but also describing the frontier and explored states, so that we know the algorithm used for resolving the problem is the one we expected.

-We use [TDD] strategy **Self Shunt** (page 112 - 113 in the [TDD by Example] book) to test search algorithm communicates correctly with problem interface.
-So here problem interface defined in test:
+We use [TDD] strategy [Self Shunt] to test search algorithm communicates correctly with problem interface.
+So here is problem interface defined in test:

 {% highlight ruby %}
 # problem interface